Sign up now for a

 A novice nun falls for a soldier in a sad marriage, they have a child and tragedy results.

 Tucked away in the rolling Italian countryside is the Covenant of the Sacred Heart.
 It is a large stone structure that was once a prison.
-Of course the entire interior has been renovated but the outside is plain.
+The entire interior has been renovated but the outside is plain.
 The bars have been removed from the windows.
 One addition is a beautiful stained glass window above the large entrance.
-It shows a garden of different varieties of flowers with a little girl bent over and plucking a daisy.
+It shows a garden of colorful varieties of flowers with a little girl bent over and plucking a daisy.
 There is a dove with an olive branch in one corner.
 The convent is surrounded by gardens planned according to seasons.
 So a variety of flowers is always blooming.
-There are wonderful walkways, wrought iron benches, and wooden trellis of wild roses.
+There are wonderful walkways, wrought iron benches, and wooden trellis' of wild roses.

 Around a small lake are comfortable swings that entice one to sit: to enjoy a enchanting combination of the convent blending with nature.
 A eye pleasing pair of storybook swans grace the lake.
 They are seen together most of the time and their soft feathers are glistening white under the sun or moon.
 No one can remember when they first appeared.

-The nuns here have a simple life, no phones, television, or novels.
-They eat the same menu every day and spend their time praying, working in the gardens, cleaning, and reading the Bible.
+The nuns here have a simple life; no phones, television, or novels.
+They eat the same menu every day and spend their time praying, working in the gardens, cleaning, attending Mass and reading the Bible.
 They do this with joy and grace.
-There is no social talk, only speaking when it is needed.
+There is no social talk, only speaking when it is essential.
+When asked, they say this way of life is a devout calling, not a choice.

-In the haunting bittersweet story I must tell is a novice nun.
+In the following haunting bittersweet story is a novice nun.
 She feels deep desire and love as a woman for a man who, in turn, showers her with love.
 This is in dangerous conflict with what she had chosen; her true calling as a bride of Christ.

 This brings a heart breaking mystery to this place of God filled serenity.
-It has drawn visitors here for many years.
-People in town have seen a woman that appears to be weeping in one window.
+The story, appearing in newspapers and a television special, has drawn visitors here for many years.
+People in town have spoken about seeing a woman that appears to be weeping in one window.
 She doesn't wear a nun's habit.

 People react in a variety of ways to the love story of this novice nun and a married soldier.
-It is passed from person to person and has been written in magazines so the Convent has became famous.
+At first, it was passed from person to person.
+For many years now, it has been written in magazines so the Convent has became famous.

 Many see an immoral tryst where Alise and Newel are selfish lovers.
 They break the most sacred of vows.
 After all, she is a bride (of Christ) and he has a wife.
 Those who believe in the magic of love feel sorry for this star crossed pair with just moments of stolen joy.